tenJirka/reGenda/README.md

 ### Why is it so slow?

-reGenda don't save any informations to device, so wherever you change date, it have to download events first.
+reGenda don't save any information to device, so wherever you change date, it have to download events first.

 If the app launch is very slow it can depends on multiple things.